File #: BL2024-427

 Section 2.
 The Metropolitan County Council hereby approves the following summary of the Program, which shall be printed on the ballot in accordance with Tenn.
 Code Ann. § 67-4-3202(b)(1):

-“Passage of this measure adopted by Ordinance BL2024-_______, allows the Metropolitan Government to complete the entire priority sidewalk network when combined with annual capital spending, provide significantly expanded 24-hour public transportation service 365 days a year including frequent service on major routes, add more neighborhood transit centers, improve safety for all roadway users, and upgrade and modernize nearly two-thirds of the city’s signalized intersections.
+“Passage of this measure adopted by Ordinance BL2024-427, allows the Metropolitan Government to complete the entire priority sidewalk network when combined with annual capital spending, provide significantly expanded 24-hour public transportation service 365 days a year including frequent service on major routes, add more neighborhood transit centers, improve safety for all roadway users, and upgrade and modernize nearly two-thirds of the city’s signalized intersections.

 This program's capital cost is estimated to have a current cost of $3,096,000,000.
 Once construction is complete, the estimated value of recurring annual operating and maintenance costs is approximately $111,000,000.
 The Metropolitan Transit Authority (WeGo), Nashville Department of Transportation and Multimodal Infrastructure, Metro Planning Department, and Mayor’s Office, in partnership with other Metro departments, will undertake implementation of the program.